m17kea/otto/README.md

 ## Obstacle avoidance behavior
 - Reads the ultrasonic sensor on pins 8 (TRIG) and 9 (ECHO).
-- If distance is under 15 cm, it backs up and turns.
+- If distance is under 15 cm, it plays the surprise sound and turns right.
-- Turn direction is chosen randomly once per obstacle, then kept until clear.

 ## Build with Arduino IDE
 1. Open `arduino/otto.ino` in Arduino IDE.